Northshore Debate Series 2

 topicality

-I like a good t debate - reading cards is important especially if you are going for predictability
+i like t debates - reading cards is important especially if you are going for predictability

 counterplans